A Day at The Contemporary Craft Festival.

 scheepjes merino soft

-I chose to make the blanket with Scheepjes.
+I chose to make the blanket with Scheepjes yarn.
 I really wanted to get my mitts on this brand.
-A couple of months ago it seemed like loads of people were using it and I wanted to join the fun.
-I liked all the colours and I wanted something super soft so I went with the merino (which also has microfibre in it).
-It is the softest, squishiest yarn.
-It is also quite splitty, which surprised me.
-I find that once I get into a crochet rhythm I can avoid most of the splittiness, whichever kind of yarn it is.
-However, it’s still disappointing when it happens.
+A couple of months ago, it seemed like loads of people were using it, and I wanted to join the fun.
+I liked all the colours, and I wanted something super soft, so I went with the Merino Soft (which also has microfibre in it).

 A bunch of finished squares

 When I heard that there was to be a new human on the horizon, I asked my sister-in-law what sort of thing she fancied.
-I knew I wanted to make a blanket but I didn’t want to make one that wouldn’t fit in with her tastes.
-All that effort and they don’t like it?
+I knew I wanted to crochet a blanket, but I didn’t want to make one that wouldn’t fit in with her tastes.
+All that effort, and they don’t like it?
 No thanks.
-She gave me a photo of a cushion that fitted with the nursery colour scheme.
-The cushion had a bunch of bright circles on it .
-That was enough inspiration for me; off I went.

 Pointless blocking

 I blocked it (badly).
 It didn’t work.
 They all pinged back after 5 minutes.
-I thought they’d be good because of the merino but I’m guessing microfibre does funny things.
+I thought they’d be good because of the merino, but I’m guessing microfibre does funny things.

 After blocking